leonine90/Resumix/README.md

 # Resumix

 A modular, component-based resume builder built with Nuxt.js and Vue 3.
-Resumix allows you to create professional resumes with full inline editing capabilities and section visibility controls.
+Resumix allows you to create professional resumes with full inline editing capabilities, AI-powered optimization, and **quantifiable scoring system** for job compatibility analysis.

 ## Features

 - **Modular Components**: Each section of the resume is a separate, reusable component
 - **Data-Driven**: All content is stored in a single data file for easy modification
 - **Inline Editing**: Click any text to edit it directly on the page with rich text formatting toolbar
 - **Section Controls**: Toggle sections on/off with checkboxes